Liu-Hy/GenoTex/README.md

 - **Preprocessing**: Measures how well the method processes and integrates data from different sources
 - **Statistical analysis**: Assesses the accuracy of identifying significant genes related to traits

-The script will detect non-conformance in format, but you will need to correct any formatting issues detected to ensure accurate evaluation.
+The script will detect non-conformance in format, but you will need to correct any formatting issues to ensure accurate evaluation.

 <a id="citation"></a>
 ## 📝 Citation